naftiko/.github/profile/README.md

-# Naftiko

-**Naftiko turns your existing data and APIs into a declarative capabilities exposing MCP, Agent Skills and REST.**
+**Naftiko turns your existing data and APIs into a declarative capabilities exposing MCP, Agent Skills and REST servers.**

 You don't replace your APIs.
 You don't rip-and-rebuild for AI.
 You take stock of what already exists, organize it into capabilities, and make it usable by humans *and* machines across every domain in your business.